ines-08/BDNR/README.md

 - Stop and remove previous containers if they exist;
 - Remove old versions of the database in `/db` if they exist;
-- Create a new infrastructure and containers for the project: a cluster with 5 ETCD nodes and one server;
+- Create a new infrastructure and containers for the project: a cluster with 5 etcd nodes and one server;
-- Create volumes `/db/etcdX` for all existing ETCD nodes in the cluster;
+- Create volumes `/db/etcdX` for all existing etcd nodes in the cluster, where X represents the node index;
 - Generate data according to the `data/configurations.json` file;
-- Populate the cluster with the generated data in parallel;
+- Populate the cluster with the generated data in parallel.

 The server will be available at [localhost:3000](http://localhost:3000/).